 Q1) RAN2 would like to ask SA4 and SA5 if the restriction specified in TS 26.247 and TS 26.114 means that LocationFilter cannot be configured together with Area Scope of QMC in NGAP signalling.
 If so, can this restriction be removed? as RAN2 would like to clarify that even when Area Scope of QMC is not used for area scope checking, it is still useful for RAN to help the gNB select proper UEs for QoE measurements configuration.

 Answer: In TS 26.247 and TS 26.114, the limitation not to configure the LocationFilter together with the Area Scope of QMC in NGAP signalling was introduced in order to avoid the duplicated area scope handling in both the UE application layer and the network side.
-However, SA4 does not foresee any issues in case Area Scope of QMC is provided over NGAP signalling for other usage while the area scope filtering is handled by the UE using LocationFilter.
+It is not recommended to remove this restriction.
+However, SA4 does not foresee any issues in case Area Scope of QMC is provided over NGAP signalling for other RAN related usage while the area scope filtering is handled by the UE using LocationFilter.

 Q2) RAN2 would also like to ask SA4/SA5/RAN3 whether there is a problem if for UEs in RRC CONNECTED the network performs area scope checking (with Area Scope of QMC) and UE application also performs area scope checking (with LocationFilter) at the same time.
 It should be noted that area scope management for UEs in RRC CONNECTED in Rel-17 relies on the gNB releasing the QoE configuration when the UE moves out of the applicable area scope.

-Answer: As mentioned in the answer to Q1, SA4’s intention was to avoid the consecutive filtering in both the UE and the NG-RAN sides.
-It should only be noted that LocationFilter may indicate geographical area filtering via the polygon shapes while the area scope filtering in NG-RAN only supports the cell ID, TAC and PLMN.
-Therefore, the area scope filtering by the UE may be at a finer granularity.
+Answer: As mentioned in the answer to Q1, from SA4 perspectives, the consecutive filtering in both the UE and the NG-RAN sides should be avoid.
 SA4 would also like to remind that the area scope of a QoE configuration shall only be evaluated at the start of a QoE measurement and reporting session (“QoE session”), i.e. if the UE moves out the coverage, the ongoing QoE Sessions should not be affected.
-SA4 doesn’t see the reason for the duplicate area scope filtering.

 Q3) RAN2 would like to ask SA4/SA5 if it is feasible to include PLMN/TA information in LocationFilter?

 Answer: The UE application layer can obtain the PLMN/TA/Cell information via the existing AT command, i.e. +C5GREG.
-From SA4 perspective, there is no issue with extending LocationFilter to include the PLMN/TA information, but it has to be confirmed by SA5 since the LocationFilter in the QMC configuration is from the OAM.
+From SA4 perspective, there is no issue with extending LocationFilter to include the PLMN/TA information, but it has to be confirmed by SA5 since the information conveyed in the LocationFilter in the QMC configuration is provided by the OAM.

 2 Actions